weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     ‎**Note:** Instead of typing each command, it will be quicker to copy each command and paste it into PowerShell at the command prompt.
 Copy and pasting the commands will also avoid any errors that can occur when typing in the commands, especially with the longer commands.
-In some VM environments, you simply need to right-click at the command prompt to paste in the copied command.
+Your instructor will guide you on how to copy and paste text into your particular VM environment.
     ‎
-    ‎Set-ExecutionPolicy RemoteSigned
+    ‎ Set-ExecutionPolicy RemoteSigned
     ‎
     ‎**Note:** You will be prompted as to whether you want to change the execution policy.
 Enter **A** for **Yes to All.**